instance-id/nodebb_mongodb_mgob/README.md

 ## NodeBB MongoDB MGob

-Going to write up proper instructions in a day or so
+Going to write up proper instructions for this soon!